Skip to content

 Time synchronization is required

-TSN requires all devices and switches to be time-synchronized via gPTP (IEEE 802.1AS).
+TSN requires time synchronization on devices and switches via gPTP (IEEE 802.1AS).

 Chapters 9 and 10 covered the protocols and topologies of industrial networking.
-The protocol that ties ring topology to industrial Ethernet most tightly is MRP.
-The next chapter provides a deep dive into MRP: how the ring operates, how failures are detected, and how to configure and troubleshoot MRP on Hirschmann switches.
+MRP ties ring topology to industrial Ethernet most tightly.
+The next chapter provides a deep dive into MRP: ring operation, detected-inoperability handling, and configuration and troubleshooting on Hirschmann switches.

 • IEEE 802.1AS-2020 — Timing and Synchronization for Time-Sensitive Applications